-Clause 6.2 - Personal Leave
+6.8.
+Personal Leave

-- 6.2.1 Subject to 6.2.2 hereof, the personal leave prescribed shall be granted and the employee shall be entitled to payment in respect of an absence due to illness, provided that if so required by the Corporation, he/she produces a medical certificate or other reasonable evidence, to prove that he/she was unable to attend for duty on the day or days in respect of which he/she claims personal leave. - 6.2.2 An employee shall be allowed a maximum aggregate of five (5) personal days leave per annum without a medical certificate provided that any period of personal leave exceeding two (2) consecutive days, or single days taken together with a public holiday or rostered day off, or where (both) the days preceding and following a weekend are taken off duty, satisfactory medical evidence shall be submitted by the employee concerned of required by the Corporation.
+- 6.8.1.
+Personal leave shall be granted and the employee shall be entitled to payment in respect of an absence due to illness, provided that if required by the Corporation, he/she produces a medical certificate or other reasonable evidence, to prove that he/she was unable to attend for duty on the day or days in respect of which he/she claims personal leave as follows: - 6.9.1.1.
+Where concerns exist about the nature of the leave taken, a medical certificate may be requested by the Leader. - 6.9.1.2.
+For fulltime employees, where five (5) or more consecutive days are taken together. - 6.9.1.3.
+For parttime employees, where consecutive days of work are taken together that would otherwise in ordinary circumstances constitute an entire working week. - 6.8.2.
+For any period of personal leave exceeding two (2) consecutive days, or single days taken together with a public holiday or rostered day off, or where both the days preceding and following a weekend are taken off duty, satisfactory medical evidence shall be submitted by the employee if required by the Corporation.